veillette/physics-book/contents/ch34GeneralRelativityAndQuantumTheory.md

 you approach a black hole, the tidal effects tear matter apart, with matter closer to the hole being pulled in with much more force than that only slightly farther away.
-This can pull a companion star apart and heat inflowing gases to the point of producing X rays.
+This can pull a companion star apart and heat inflowing gases to the point of producing X-rays.
 (See [[Figure 4]](#Figure4).)
 We have observed X rays from certain binary star systems that are consistent with such a picture.
-This is not quite proof of black holes, because the X rays could also be caused by matter falling onto a neutron star.
+This is not quite proof of black holes, because the X-rays could also be caused by matter falling onto a neutron star.
 These objects were first discovered in 1967 by the British astrophysicists, Jocelyn Bell and Anthony Hewish. **Neutron stars** are literally a star composed of neutrons.
 They are formed by the